f4exb/sdrangel/plugins/feature/gs232controller/readme.md

 <h3>1: Start/Stop plugin</h3>

 This button starts or stops the plugin.
-When the plugin is stopped, azimuth and elevation commands will not be sent to the GS-232 rotator.
+When the plugin is stopped, azimuth and elevation commands will not be sent to the rotator.

+When started, the background will be green if the rotator is pointing at target azimuth and elevation within the specified tolerance.
+When off target (i.e. while rotating) the background will be yellow.

 <h3>2: Azimuth</h3>

 Specifies the target azimuth (angle in degrees, clockwise from North) to point the antenna towards.
 Valid values range from 0 to 450 degrees.
-The value to the right of the target azimuth, is the current azimuth read from the GS-232 rotator.
+The value to the right of the target azimuth, is the current azimuth read from the rotator.

 <h3>3: Elevation</h3>

 Specifies the target elevation (angle in degrees) to point the antenna towards.
 Valid values range from 0 to 180 degrees, where 0 and 180 point towards the horizon and 90 degrees to zenith.
-The value to the right of the target elevation, is the current elevation read from the GS-232 rotator.
+The value to the right of the target elevation, is the current elevation read from the rotator.

 <h3>4: Track</h3>